Hardy (singer): 2021–2023: Hixtape, Vol. 2 and The Mockingbird & The Crow

 Hardy released Hixtape, Vol. 2 on December 10, 2021.
 This album included artists such as Matt Stell, Jon Pardi, Jimmie Allen, Colt Ford, Randy Houser, Rhett Akins, and Lainey Wilson.
 The successor to Hixtape, Vol. 1, it was not as well received as its predecessor, and released no songs to mainstream radio.

 Morgan Wallen announced his plans for his 2022 Dangerous tour, which included Hardy for almost all of the nearly 50 stops, including stops in Pennsylvania, South Carolina, Georgia, Louisiana, Oklahoma, and South Dakota.

 On August 19, 2022, Hardy released "Wait in the Truck", featuring Lainey Wilson, as his first single from his upcoming second studio album.
 The song peaked on the US Billboard Hot 100 chart at 23.
 In October 2022, Hardy announced his second studio album, The Mockingbird & the Crow, to be released on January 20, 2023, via Big Loud Records with guest vocals from fellow country singers Morgan Wallen, Lainey Wilson and A Day to Remember lead singer Jeremy McKinnon.
 Hardy released three songs from The Mockingbird & the Crow on October 9, 2022: "Truck Bed", "Here Lies Country Music", and "The Mockingbird & the Crow".
 The full album features half country and half rock music.
 The first half of the album is more traditional country music with all the song titles stylized in lower case.
 The song "The Mockingbird & the Crow" features a distinct shift halfway through the song to the rock genre, and the rest of the album continues as rock and hard rock, though still using country themes and imagery in the lyrics.
 The rock song titles are all stylized in uppercase.
+Hardy also adopted the call-and-response structure and classic pirate tropes of a sea shanty on the album with the closing track "The Redneck Song."